Lay it to Heart

 18 For I know their works and their thoughts: it shall come, that I will gather all nations and tongues; and they shall come, and see my glory.

 The time period here is in New Testament times.
 It is when grace applies.
 Yet when he comes back, those who eat swine's flesh or pork will not be thought well of.
 Why?
-Well, because it was a sin in Old Testament times, Jesus didn't change it and it is still a sin in New Testament times.
+Well, because it was a sin in Old Testament times, Jesus Christ didn't change it and it is still a sin in New Testament times.

 Conclusion